 The fellowship competition is open to first-year law students who intend to carry out significant activities during the summer (in between their first and second year) in the areas of civil rights and/or civil liberties.
 Fellows each receive a $2,000 honorarium.
 Proposed activities may include a writing or research project, work with a public interest organization in the areas of civil rights or civil liberties, work on a civil rights or civil liberties law case under the supervision of a faculty member or lawyer, or any other work in the areas of civil rights or civil liberties.

-Applications for the 2022 Fellowship are now closed.
+Applications for the 2024 fellowship are now open.

 Cristina G. Gamundi Garcia is a rising 2L at the University of Washington School of Law.
 She will spend her summer as a legal intern supporting the Child and Youth unit at the Northwest Immigrant Rights Project.
 The Child and Youth unit represents and advocates on behalf of immigrant children and youth that suffer persecution in their home country, face a lack of parental support, and experience poverty.
 Prior to law school, Cristina served as an interpreter on immigration cases and conducted research regarding immigration policy in Washington State.
 After law school, Cristina intends to pursue a career in immigration law to serve and empower immigrant populations.